ppipada/flexigpt-app/README.md

 ### Attachments

-- Attach Local or web based files (text/code/images/pdf's) to a conversation.
+- Attach Local or web-based files (text/code/images/PDFs) to a conversation.
 - Attach a directory (auto crawl and attach of files within)

 - <details>
   <summary>Feature details</summary>

   - Multiple local files or a single directory can be selected at a time to attach to the message.

-  - Best fit auto-detection for file types and mode (text/blob/image) is builtin.
-User can change attachment mode at any time before send.
-  - Local pdf extraction and web page readable content extraction is builtin.
+    - Code and text files become in-context text.
+    - Images are sent as binary blobs.
+    - Local extraction and attachment as text is supported for PDFs by default.
+Users can toggle the mode to send PDFs as blobs if supported by the API.

+  - Web pages/URLs can be attached to the conversation.

+    - By default readable content will be extracted and attached as in-context text for any web page.
+    - Image URLs and PDF URLs are sent as binary blobs, with user switch available to convert them as links of extract PDF as text and send.

   - Attachments you add to a conversation are available to all subsequent turns in that conversation.
   - You can edit and send any message at any point in time.
 Attachments can be modified in edit mode too.
-  - On each send, the currently attached blob files (images, pdf's in file mode) are re-read for the messages in this turn.
+  - On each send, the currently attached blob files (images, PDFs in file mode) are re-read for the messages in this turn.
   - Anything attached as text is stored with the conversation and not reread again.
+  - Max 16MB attachments are supported as of now.

   </details>